Britastic/githubIsFun/Zuckerberg/git_notes.md

 somewhere on the repository page).
 Add any desired comments and finally click the green "Submit pull request" button.

-You try: add a line of text to your username file.
+Exercise: add a line of text to your username file.
 Commit changes and push to your fork.
 What happens to the pull request?

 To update your local copy of the repository from the central repository